LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ![Log of Air Passengers time series](./assets/logofairpassengers.png)

-Estimating a StateSpaceModel should give us the trend and seasonal components of the time series
+Estimating a StateSpaceModel gives us the trend and seasonal components of the time series.

 ```julia
 #Define its seasonality